Integrity

-Swimming Australia’s National Integrity Framework applies to all Activities organised or authorised by Swimming Australia or a Member Organisation.
+Swimming Australia’s National Integrity Framework applies to all activities organised or authorised by Swimming Australia or a Member Organisation.

-Complaints, Disputes and Discipline Policy
+• 5.
+Complaints, Disputes & Discipline Policy (CDDP)

 • The Complaints, Disputes and Disciplinary Policy sets out the system for resolving complaints and disciplinary action arising from an individual or organisation engaging in prohibited conduct under the National Integrity Framework.